glurp/ang/README.md

   > angm

 Done:

-* auto disovery of player, first player present is the 'master'
+* auto discovery of player, first player present is the 'master'
-* send mastr current configuratin to all new player
+* send master current planet/star configuration to new players
 * player position/speed/accelerations are replicates on each other players
-* star destruction are replicate
+* star destructions are replicates
 * keyboard textual input are sending/display on all other player

 TODO: